Operation Avalanche naval order of battle

 Operation Avalanche was the codename for the combined US and British landings on the southwest coast of Italy on 9 September 1943 as part of the Allied effort in the Mediterranean Theater during World War II.
 The forces landed consisted of the US Fifth Army under Lieutenant General Mark W. Clark.
 The Fifth Army was made up of the British X Corps, which landed south of the town of Salerno, and the US VI Corps, which landed at the town of Paestum.

-The landings were carried out by combined forces of the US Navy and Royal Navy, detailed below.
+The landings were carried out by combined forces of the US Navy and Royal Navy.